Bethel University (Minnesota): History

-Bethel University has its origins in the Baptist Theological Union's Swedish Seminary (Baptist Union Theological Seminary), which was founded by Swedish Baptist pastor John Alexis Edgren in Chicago, Illinois in 1871.
+Bethel University has its origins in the Baptist Theological Union's Swedish Seminary ("Baptist Union Theological Seminary"), which was founded by Swedish Baptist pastor John Alexis Edgren in Chicago, Illinois in 1871.
+Edgren was a former mariner and Civil War veteran originally from Ostana, Sweden, and founded the school as a place for Swedish Baptists to enter the ministry.
+Edgren was pastor of the First Swedish Baptist Church of Chicago and worked with the Baptist Theological Union to found the seminary.
+The first woman, Elizabeth Johnson, matriculated in 1879.
+The school moved several times, first from Morgan Park, Illinois, to St. Paul, Minnesota, then to Stomsburg, Nebraska, and then back to Morgan Park in 1888.

 In 1914, the Baptist General Conference has become the school's main partner.
-The seminary merged with Bethel Academy and relocated its campus to Saint Paul, Minnesota.
-In 1931, the Academy became Bethel Junior College.
-The addition of a four-year liberal arts college program created Bethel College and Seminary in 1947.
+The seminary merged with "Bethel Academy" and relocated its campus to Saint Paul, Minnesota.
+In 1931, the Academy became "Bethel Junior College".
+The addition of a four-year liberal arts college program created "Bethel College and Seminary" in 1947.
 The school relocated from St. Paul to Arden Hills, Minnesota in 1972.
-In 2004, the institution changed its name to Bethel University.
+In 2004, the institution changed its name to "Bethel University".

 Academics

 The university offers degree programs through four different schools.
 The College of Arts and Sciences is its traditional undergraduate program, Bethel offers bachelor's degrees in 106 majors and emphases of study, 43 minors, and 11 pre-professional programs.
 The College of Adults & Professional Studies offers associate degrees, bachelor's degrees, and a number of certificate programs.
 Through its graduate school, Bethel offers ten master's degrees, including a physician assistant program, as well as a doctorate in educational leadership.
 Bethel also offers a number of graduate certificate programs and licenses.